 Working as a volunteer in school, is extremely rewarding and at the same time, is of great benefit to our children in so many ways.
 We currently have a small number of community volunteers, some listen to children read, some support in class and assist on school trips, and others support with administrative tasks in our school library.

-If you want to know more about how you can help in school as a volunteer, please contact Caron Stone, our Deputy Headteacher on 01535 642359, or contact firstname.lastname@example.org for more information.
+If you want to know more about how you can help in school as a volunteer, please contact Helen Thompson, our Deputy Headteacher on 01535 642359, or contact firstname.lastname@example.org for more information.

 What is the process?